CUSP-NYU/RCF/README.md

 From a terminal window or after SSHing into the notebook server via the gateway mentioned in [Accessing the CUSP RCF Environment](#accessing-the-cusp-rcf-environment), follow these steps:

-1. SSH into the gateway server
+a.
+SSH into the gateway server
     ```
     ssh <YOUR_CUSP_ID>@gw.cusp.nyu.edu
     ```

-3. After entering your credentials, SSH into the internal server "notebook":
+b.
+After entering your credentials, SSH into the internal server "notebook":
     ```
     ssh notebook
     ```

-4. After you are logged into the "notebook" server, create and register your Conda environment in JupyterHub by initializing Conda (required) to set up Conda for your user:
+Step 1: Create a new conda environment ( example used below is named myenv and the python version is 3.10 ) conda create -n myenv python=3.10

+conda activate myenv

+Step 2: Install packages
+Install any packages you need, e.g., the packages below are examples .

+conda install pytorch torchvision torchaudio -c pytorch

+conda install -c huggingface transformers

+conda install -c conda-forge scikit-learn pandas

+Step 3: Install and activate ipykernel conda install -c conda-forge ipykernel

+python -m ipykernel install --user --name=myenv

+Done!
+You can now select your new kernel when running your notebook.

+Run conda deactivate to deactivate your environement and conda activate myenv to bring it back up.

+To remove an environment: conda env remove — name myenv

     ```
-    conda init
-    ```

-5. Create a specific Conda environment named MyP3.10 with Python 3.10:
-    ```
-    conda create --name MyP3.10 python=3.10
-    ```

-6. Activate your new environment:
-    ```
-    source activate MyP3.10
-    ```

-7. Install Jupyter and ipykernel to register the environment with JupyterHub:
-    ```
-    pip install jupyter
-    ```

-8. Add the environment to JupyterHub:
-    ```
-    ipython kernel install --name "MyP3.10" --user
-    ```

-9. Verify if the kernel is present by logging into the [CUSP JupyterHub portal](https://notebook.cusp.nyu.edu).

-10. To add packages to your environment, ensure it is activated and use pip or conda to install the desired packages:

-    ```
-    source activate MyP3.10
-    pip install <package_name>
-    # or
-    conda install <package_name>
     ```